 Dr. Boyer, Dr. Assis and Dr. Silveira are also active members of the Yale Liver Center, a world-class NIH-funded research center, and actively conduct a number of novel clinical and basic science research studies in this field.
 Further, the Yale program is a key organizer of the North American Consortium for Autoimmune Liver Disease.

-Examples of recent clinical projects include a pilot study of a new drug for the treatment of PSC and a study evaluating the relationship between psychological stress and inflammation in Autoimmune Hepatitis.
+Examples of recent clinical projects include a pilot study of a new drug for the treatment of PSC and a study evaluating the relationship between psychological stress and inflammation in AIH.

 For more information about the Yale Autoimmune and Cholestatic Liver Disease Program, please call 203-737-6060 or email Diane Giordano